 19. Get lucky!
 OK, that’s not quite a tip, but luck plays a big part in wildlife photography.
 Although as someone once said, “The more you practice, the luckier you’ll get”.

-20. Shoot some film.
+20. Shoot some video.
 I’m pretty new to filming, but as just about every camera has the function now, why not give it a go.
 If it’s worth photographing, then it’s probably worth filming too.